tvolf/blog_api_test/README.md

 ## Blog API test

 Steps to run:
-1. Install docker/docker-compose (if it's not installed)
+1. Install docker/docker-compose (if it's not installed yet)
-2. Copy .env.example into .env file and set it up
+2. Copy .env.example into .env file of project folder and set it up
 3. Open a terminal and run the following commands from the project folder:
 	- docker-compose up -d
     - docker-compose exec -u laravel app bash